PowerShell/Community-Blog/Posts/2021/04/tfl-IsUserALocalAdministrator.md

        Select-Object -ExpandProperty name

-PS> # Check to see if this user is an administrator and act accordingly PS> if ($Admins -Contains $me) {
+PS> # Check to see if this user is an administrator and act accordingly PS> if ($Admins -Contains $Me) {
       "$Me is a local administrator"}
     else {
      "$Me is NOT a local administrator"}
 Cookham\JerryG is a local administrator
 ```

-If the user running the script, then **$Me** is a user in the local administrator's group.
+If the administrative group contains user running the script, then `**`$Me` is a user in that local admin group.
-And if the current user is in the group, that that means that the logged-on user must be a local administrator.

 In this snippet, we just echo the fact that the user is, ir is not, a member of the local administrators group.
 You can adapt it to ensure a user is a member of the appropriate group before attempting to run certain commands.
 And you can also adapt it to check for membership in other local groups such as **Backup Operators** or **Hyper-V Users** which may be relevant.

-In your logon script, once you know that the user is a local admin, you can carry out any tasks that require administrative privileges.
+In your logon script, once you know that the user is a member of a local administrative group, you can carry out any tasks that require that membership.
-And if the user is not a local or other admin, you could echo that fact, and avoid using a cmdlet that requires the user to be an admin.
+And if the user is not a member of the group, you could echo that fact, and avoid using the relevant cmdlets.

 ## Summary

 Using the Local Accounts module in PowerShell 7, it's easy to manage local groups!
+You can, of course, manage the groups the same way in Windows PowerShell.

 ## Tip of the Hat